Stephenx0r/Stephenx0r.github.io/content/posts/2025-11-03-doo-doo-doo-doo.md

 ## The Challenge

 In this reverse engineering challenge, we need to figure out what kind of input a program needs to print "SUCCESS".
-We're given a binary file, and by analyzing it step by step, we can crack the puzzle.
+We're given a binary file.
+Time to reverse engineer it and find the flag!

 **Quick note:** The decompiled code from IDA Pro uses generic variable names like `v7`, `v11`, `v13`, etc. To make this easier to follow, I've renamed the important variables and functions to more descriptive names (like `audio_stream`, `process_audio`, `check_sequence`) as we go through the analysis.